The Best Domain Name Ideas for Your Website

 Domain Qualities You Need To Avoid

 - Backlink anchor texts in Chinese, Japanese or some Arabic language.
-Such backlinks are not trusted.
+The majority such backlinks are not trusted.

 - Thousands of backlinks, but they are all from a few domains, like two or three.
 This is a sign of link spam, penalized by Google Penguin.